This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Worms eat everything as they burrow through the soil.
 They eat dry matter and mix it with the soil to form castings.
 Since worms’ gut has multiple microorganisms, what they produce is about eight times more nutritious than what they consume.

-Note that the castings have a neutral pH and produce humic acid, which controls pathogens in plants for healthy growth.
+Note that the castings have a neutral pH and produce humic acid, which controls plant pathogens for healthy growth.

 What Worms Do